Dutch Grand Prix 2026

 How to Watch the Dutch Grand Prix

-In the UK, the Dutch Grand Prix is broadcast live on Sky Sports F1, with streaming via Sky Go and NOW TV.
-The one-hour time difference means the race starts in the early afternoon UK time.
+In the UK, the Dutch Grand Prix is broadcast live on Sky Sports F1, with full streaming available via Sky Go and NOW TV.
+Channel 4 provides highlights coverage.
+The Netherlands is in the Central European Summer Time zone (UTC+2), placing the race start in the early-to-mid afternoon in the UK — ideal viewing for a Sunday afternoon.

 Previous Winners